ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 #### Data Organization
 The data used for this analysis is the past 12 months from November 2020 to October 2021.
 Each month contains hundreds of thousands of rows and 13 columns.

+#### Bias and Credibility
+The data satisfies the ROCCC standard which means that it is reliable, original, comprehensive, current, and cited.

+#### Data Limitations
+The dataset contains some null values that were deleted and hence not used in the analysis.